partun/AST_Project/README.md

-Semantic Bug Seeding: A Learning-Based Approach for Creating Realistic Bugs 🐞
+Semantic Bug Seeding: Adapted for C
 ---

-* Please find our artefact as archive : [zenodo](https://zenodo.org/record/4901843)
-* Because of space limitations, we do not include the required _benchmark_ folder.
-Please download it from the archive at zenodo.
+We adapted these instructions form the SemSeed readme

 ## Requirements